Alloy Artifacts

 According to the patent description, the grooves in the jaw are designed to help grasp nails or close rings of wire.
 (The patent document and illustration also describe a number of additional features that are not present on these pliers.)

-Cronk 6.5 Inch Combination Pliers
+Cronk 6.5 Inch Slip-Joint Combination Pliers

-[Cronk 6.5 Inch Combination Pliers]
+[Cronk 6.5 Inch Slip-Joint Combination Pliers]

 Fig. 4.
-Cronk 6.5 Inch Combination Pliers, with Insets for Side View and Marking Detail, ca. 1890s.
+Cronk 6.5 Inch Slip-Joint Combination Pliers, with Insets for Side View and Marking Detail, ca. 1890s.

 Fig. 4 shows a early pair of Cronk 6.5 inch combination pliers, stamped with "Cron?" near the pivot.